suemcmahon/HTML-CSS-course/introduction-to-html-and-css/content.md

 Save your changes.
 Right click the index.html in the html-css-ftw folder and open with a web browser, for example Google Chrome.

 You should see your first webpage.
-It looks very plain at the moment, we'll change this in the next step!
+It looks very plain at the moment, but we'll change this in the next step.

 ### CSS

 In Visual Studio Code editor create a new file and save it as style.css inside the html-css-ftw folder.

 Congrats!
-You've created your first css file, now you need to link it to the index.html file you created earlier.
+You've created your first css file.
+Now you need to link it to the index.html file you created earlier.

 Go to index.html and add the following below the title tag: